6monthslater/6monthslater/README.md

 `│   ├── crawler.py` The Python Crawler application.
 Starts a daemon that waits for messages in RabbitMQ

 `│   ├── scraper.py` The Python Scraper application.
 Starts a daemon that waits for messages in RabbitMQ

-`│   ├── analyzer.py` The Python Analysis application
+`│   ├── analyzer.py` The Python Analysis application.
+Starts a daemon that waits for messages in RabbitMQ

 ### Postgres and RabbitMQ

-Postgres is used by the web server to store data and RabbitMQ is used by all services to communicate with eachother.
+Postgres is used by the web server to store data.

+RabbitMQ is used by all services to communicate with each other.

+Before the first start in development, you must create the database schema.
+This can be done by running `npx prisma migrate dev` in the `server` folder.

-These can be started with docker using `docker-compose up -d database queue`.
+These can be started during development with docker using `docker-compose up -d database queue`.

 ### Web Server

-The web server is a remix application.
+The web server is a [Remix](https://remix.run/) application.

+Owing to the structure of Remix and fullstack, the server is simultaneously the frontend as well as the backend.

-You first must install the dependencies.
+You first must install the Node.js dependencies.

 ```bash
 cd server